 - Owners with shaded, north-facing, or structurally unsuitable roofs.

-DESNZ paired the legalisation with a £25m pilot announced on 21 April 2026 to put plug-in kits into low-income households, which signals who the policy is aimed at.
+DESNZ paired the legalisation with a £25m pilot announced on 21 April 2026 to put plug-in kits into low-income households.
 Germany, where plug-in has been legal for years, registered over 1.1 million installs by mid-2025.
+That context tells you who the product is for.

-The numbers diverge sharply once you compare a plug-in kit to a full rooftop install.
-Both are useful.
-They serve different homes.
+The numbers diverge sharply once you compare a plug-in kit to a full rooftop install with storage.

 |---|---|---|